remacs/remacs/README.md

   including the C code.
 * Expand our Travis configuration to run 'make check', so we know remacs passes Emacs' internal test suite.
+* Set up bors/homu.
+* Search the Rust source code for `TODO` comments and fix them.
+* Teach Emacs how to jump to definition for Rust functions.

 Big tasks: